mevers/RNAModR/README.md

 Due to some substantial changes in functions/methods from some R/Bioconductor packages that RNAModR depends on, RNAModR's functionality is currently limited.
 Specifically,

-1. building a custom reference transcriptome is broken (but you can still use the pre-generated transcriptomes from the links below)
+1. `BuildTx` (building a custom reference transcriptome) is broken (but you can still use the pre-generated transcriptomes from the links below); this seems to be related to major [changes in `GenomicRanges` version 1.32.0](https://github.com/Bioconductor/GenomicRanges/blob/master/NEWS), which
-2. `plotRelDistEnrichment()` is broken
+2. `plotRelDistDistribution` and `plotRelDistEnrichment()` are broken; this is related to afore-mentioned changes in `GenomicRanges`, which introduced a `CompressedGRangesList` class as a replacement for the `GRangesList` class.

 I appreciate any and all testing; for issues, please open an official [Issue](https://github.com/mevers/RNAModR/issues/new) on the GitHub project site.